BranchMetrics/android-branch-deep-linking-attribution/README.md

 ## Important migration to v1.5.0

-We have deprecated the bnc_app_key and replacing that with the new branch_key.
+We have deprecated the bnc_app_key and replaced that with the new branch_key.
 Please see [add branch key](#add-your-branch-key-to-your-project) for details.

 ## Important migration to v1.4.5